 In addition to the nearly five years he served, Bates served another three-plus months after violating his parole.
 As of 2016, though, he had been out of prison since 2008.

-He then later secured a job in the Philippines as a skills coach, but he got arrested for throwing a rock at a car.
-Bates then left the country over a year later and was reportedly “escorted to the plane by Bureau of Immigration agents,” per SI.
+He later secured a job in the Philippines as a skills coach but got arrested for throwing a rock at a car.
+Bates left the country over a year later and was reportedly “escorted to the plane by Bureau of Immigration agents,” per SI.

-However, in 2016, Bates had said that he planned to take courses at a nearby college with hopes of getting a degree.
-He also said that he had started writing an autobiography.
-What’s it supposed to be called?
+However, in 2016, Bates said he planned to take courses at a nearby college with the hopes of getting a degree.
+He also said he had started writing an autobiography called?
 Born to Play Basketball.

 Stats courtesy of Basketball Reference